 It was originally built as a cable car to carry materials for pipelines up to job sites on Pikes Peak and the surrounding mountains.

-After the pipelines were finished, as we shared in our Guide to Manitou Springs, the cable car system was turned into a tourist attraction that carried visitors up and down the mountain until it was closed in 1958.
+After the pipelines were finished, the cable car system was turned into a tourist attraction that carried visitors up and down the mountain until it was closed in 1958.

 In 1990, a rockslide damaged the tracks (which were later removed), leaving only the railroad ties to form a staggering staircase.

 How many steps is the Manitou Incline?

 The Manitou Incline has just over 2,700 steps in its less than one mile length.
 Hikers gain 2,000 feet in elevation from start to finish and the steepest part of the incline is 68%.

 Warning!
 This is an extreme trail and is considered a very advanced hike.